 That seems pretty straightforward.
 Doherty, had he been asked about his qualifications, would have said he was a civil engineering technician.

 As it happens, Doherty asked about his qualifications by Pat Kenny during a byelection appearance on Frontline.
-You can see his answer below.

 “I’m a civil engineer,” he told the veteran broadcaster.

 As a commenter pointed out when I blogged about this on my personal website at the weekend, “anybody can call themselves an engineer, regardless of competency learned in the field or on campus.
 Pearse is well entitled to call himself an engineer, despite his hesitant style of delivery.”

 The only protected term in Ireland is Chartered Engineer, which is awarded by Engineers Ireland to members, based on a combination of qualifications and experience.
 A minimum of four years experience is necessary.

 That of course raises the question, why didn’t Doherty simply say he was entitled to call himself an engineer when the Mirror story appeared, instead of scrubbing every Sinn Féin website which called him a civil engineer?

 So does it matter?
 Doherty isn’t even the first politician to get into hot water over claims about his educational qualifications.
 Bertie Ahern faced similar questions in his day, and swatted them aside just as easily.